CorvaeOboro/ultima_online_mods/Z_Tools/README.md

 - ![ultima_art_mod_env_substancepainter](ultima_art_mod_env_substancepainter.jpg?raw=true "ultima_art_mod_env_substancepainter")

 # AUTOPATCH
+-  the varan autopatch tools reads a textfile as input , the hexidecimalID and the image filepath that will replace it
 - ( "HEX imagename.bmp" example= "0xF88 item_reagent_NightShade_0xF88.bmp" )
+- this is now generated using [00_mod_selector.py]( https://github.com/CorvaeOboro/ultima_online_mods/blob/main/Z_Tools/00_mod_selector.py )
-- generated from spreadsheet
+- previously generated from the spreadsheets
 - ![ultima_mods_spreadsheet](ultima_mods_spreadsheet.jpg?raw=true "ultima_mods_spreadsheet")
 - located in Z_Tools/ultima_mods_ART.xlsx  , ultima_mods_ENV.xlsx , ultima_mods_UI.xlsx

 # NAMING
-- exports from UOFiddler are HEX or Numbered
+- exports from UOFiddler are Hexidecimal HEX or Numbered
 - 00_num_to_hex.py = batch rename files in target folder from number to HEX
 - file list entered into spreadsheet and renamed based on this convention :
 - CATEGORY_Group_Name_NUM_HEX
-- batch renaming .bat may be generated from spreadsheet column
+- a batch renaming .bat may be generated from spreadsheet column

 # HUES
 - generaly the color gradients are mapped 0 to 1 greyscale values of the art .